moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 3. Hook and State Initialization:

    - The following lines initialize hooks and state variables used within the component:
-     - `const navigate = useNavigate();`: This hook from the "react-router-dom" library provides a function to navigate to different pages.
+     - `const navigate = useNavigate();`: This hook from the "react-router-dom" library provides a function to navigate to different pages programatically.
      - `const dispatch = useDispatch();`: This hook is used to access the Redux dispatch function for dispatching actions.
      - `const { register, handleSubmit } = useForm();`: This line uses the `useForm` hook from "react-hook-form" to manage form data and validation.
      - `const [error, setError] = useState("");`: This state variable is used to store error messages related to the login process.